Rescue dog, Banjo, doing what he loves!

 Though Dr. Staple loves all animals, she has a special bond with geriatric and feline patients.
 Dr. Staple works closely with pet owners and referring veterinarians to develop the best integrative treatment plan for her patients.
 She believes in educating pet owners, providing a range of options, and in working together to develop the most practical goals and protocols for each patient and family.

-Dr. Staple is a current board member of the Mid-Coast Veterinary Medical Association, a non-profit organization that represents the local veterinary community and provides opportunity for continuing education events.
-She and her husband share their home with a toddler, a rescued Border Collie mix, and two rescued senior cats.
+Dr. Staple currently serves as Vice President of the Mid-Coast Veterinary Medical Association, a non-profit organization that represents the local veterinary community and provides continuing education events.
+She and her husband share their home with a preschooler, a senior rescued Border Collie mix, and a rescued Cattle Dog mix puppy.

 Professional Memberships: